2 - Medical

 Treatment

-Rehydrate by drinking water, an electrolyte solution, or tea.
+Rehydrate by slowly drinking water, an electrolyte solution, or another non-alcoholic beverage.
+Avoid diuretics.

 Prevention